 Plantronics Voyager 5200

-Why should you buy this: With an arm for superior audio and a 7 hour battery life, this is an excellent headset for its price.
+Why should you buy this: With an arm for superior audio and a seven-hour battery life, this is an excellent headset for its price.

 Who’s it for: Those who want quality at a low price

 Why we picked the Plantronics Voyager 5200:

 Arguably a little less stylish than the Jawbone Era, the Plantronics Voyager 5200 looks a lot more like what you might expect a Bluetooth headset to look like.
 While it won’t win any awards when it comes to design, it still has a lot going for it.
 The Voyager 5200 hooks around the ear, so you won’t need to worry too much about it falling off, which is great for those that fast-paced lives.
 The design is completed by the small microphone arm, which is noticeable, but not overly large.

 Plantronics says the device should last up to seven hours on a single charge, though we suggest being a little conservative and estimating around five to six hours.
-That’s still not bad.
+That is still not bad.
 Like the Era, the Voyager 5200 also has an optional charging case, which grants the device two extra charges.

 The Voyager 5200 offers excellent audio quality, too, and while the noise cancellation may be a little too aggressive for some tastes, it helps mute background noise in spades.
 The device can even withstand a few raindrops if it needs to, given its IPX4 rating, meaning that splashes of water from any direction shouldn’t harm the device.

 Why should you buy this: With a rugged dust, water, and shock-resistant design, this is the toughest headset on the list.